Unconditional full linear convergence and quasi-optimal complexity of smoothed adaptive finite element methods: Full R-linear convergence

 \begin{lemma}[estimator equivalence] Suppose that $\Phi_\ell$ satisfies~\cref{eq:contractivesolver}.
 Define

-If $0<\lambda<\lambda_{\rm opt}$, then the final iterates $u_\ell^\kk\in\XX_\ell$ generated by \cref{algorithm:SAFEM} satisfy
+If $0<\lambda<\lambda_{\rm opt}$, then the final iterates $u_\ell^{\kk}\in\XX_\ell$ generated by \cref{algorithm:SAFEM} satisfy

 \end{lemma} By a standard perturbation argument, the estimator equivalence~\cref{lem:estimeq:eq1} implies tail summability along solve levels~\cref{lem:sumsolve:eq0} even for arbitrary $\const{C}{alg}>0$.
-The extension to the full sequence proceeds analogously to the proof of \cref{th:fullrlinear}.
-Hence, for sufficiently small $\lambda>0$, the restriction $\Calg\leq 1$ on the smoother in \cref{th:fullrlinear} may be dropped, leading to the following result.
+The extension to the full sequence proceeds analogously to the proof of \cref{th:fullrlinear} and leads to the following result.
 A proof is provided in \cref{sec:appendixA}.

 \begin{theorem}[full R-linear convergence for arbitrary $\const{C}{alg}>0$] Let the assumptions of \cref{th:fullrlinear} hold, except that the smoother $\Psi_\ell$ satisfies uniform stability~\cref{eq:stablesolver} with an arbitrary constant $\Calg>0$.
 Recall $\lambda_{\rm opt}$ from~\cref{def:lambdaopt}.
 If $0<\lambda<\theta^{1/2}\lambda_{\rm opt}$, then \cref{algorithm:SAFEM} guarantees full R-linear convergence of the quasi-error $\Hr_\ell^k$ from~\cref{eq:defQuasiErr}, i.e., there exist constants $\Clin>0$ and $0<\qlin<1$ such that